Your Quick Answer:

 🔴 Steps To Follow:

-Step 1: Open the Truecaller application and log in or sign up to your Truecaller account.
+Step 1: Open the Truecaller application and log in or sign up for your Truecaller account.

 Step 2: Then click Messages which is the second option on the bottom panel of the app.